KartikChugh/Otto/README.md

 # Otto: Your friendly machine learning assistant.
 <a href="https://ottoml.online/"><img src="logo.png" width="80%"></a>

-## Machine learning is now an intuitive, natural language experience
+## Machine learning becomes an intuitive, natural language experience
 Otto is an intelligent chat application, designed to help aspiring machine learning engineers **go from idea to implementation with minimal domain knowledge**. **[Our website](https://ottoml.online/)** features easy model selection, insightful visualizations, and an intuitive natural language experience guiding you every step of the way.

 ### _UPDATE: Otto is a winner at the Facebook AI Challenge!_